Haiti

 Housing solutions for seniors

 In Haiti, older people are vulnerable to poverty, homelessness, and diseases due to a lack of governmental and societal support.
 Habitat Haiti is working in low-income, rural communities in the southwest to provide older people with access to safe, decent, and affordable housing with latrines and water collection tanks.
-In 2021, Habitat constructed 15 homes for seniors and plans to construct 15 more in 2022.
+In 2021, Habitat constructed 15 homes with older people, and another 15 homes in 2022.

 What you can do